 to run extra negative camber to work the tyres up to temperature.

 (TOP RIGHT) Positive camber: The bottoms of the wheels are closer together than the tops.
 (LEFT) Negative camber: The tops of the wheels are closer together than the bottoms.
 (CENTER) When a suspension does not gain camber during deflection, this causes a severe positive camber condition when the car leans during cornering.
 This can cause funky handling.
 (RIGHT Fight the funk: A suspension that gains camber during deflection will compensate for body roll.
 Tuning dynamic camber angles is one of the black arts of suspension tuning.

-Tuning Up Front (EARLY CARS THAT SWITCH TO RADIAL TYRES ONLY)by Gerry Willburn
+Tuning Up Front (EARLY CARS THAT HAVE SWITCHED TO RADIAL TYRES ONLY)

 decamber your Morgan, you must move the bottom of the kingpin outboard